brodieaustin/poisoned-well-novel/poisoned-well.md

 ***

-Quill's intutition about the ferryman proved to be true.
+Quill's intuition about the ferryman proved to be true.
 The next morning they woke to a loud voice shouting out, "Hullo!
 You wanting to cross then?"
 They gathered their things quickly, broke camp, and rode down the river's edge.
 The ferryman met them as they approached.
 He looked them both up and down, spit a wobbling glob of spit on the ground, and made a sucking sound in his nose.
 "Cold took hold of me a few weeks past.
 Ca not shake the snot from me nose.
 The boy over there almost shivered to death with a fever, but he got over it."

 He looked as if he was trying to peer through the wagon, probably wondering if it contained something to clear his nose.
 Before Quill could start negotiating terms of their crossing, Manan spoke up, "I have a tonic for that problem.
 I can mix some for you if you give us passage."